 You will also find the campus bookstore, Akademika, where you can buy books and stationery.
 A pharmacy is located in the same building as the bookstore.
 A grocery store is open all summer in the Frederikke.

 You can read more on campus services here.

 Getting Here: Arriving Oslo by Plane

-- First option, the airport express train (Flytoget) brings you to Oslo Central Station (Oslo S) comfortably in about twenty minutes time.
+- The airport express train (Flytoget) brings you to Oslo Central Station (Oslo S) comfortably in about twenty minutes time.
 Arriving at Oslo Central Station (Oslo S), you will enter the city at Jernbanetorget, which is also the name of Oslo downtown’s main transportation hub.
-For most of you, this is the most convenient option.

-- The second option is shuttle buses, either SAS Flybussen or Flybuss-ekspressen.
-The buses can be less expensive than the train, but also less time-efficient, since they stop at a number of Oslo destinations: depending on where you stay in Oslo, this may be the best option.
+- Shuttle buses, either SAS Flybussen or Flybuss-ekspressen are less expensive than the train, but also less time-efficient, since they stop at a number of Oslo destinations.

-- Finally, you have the option of taking a taxi.
-They are plentiful but the prices are very steep, ranging from NOK 500-1600 from the airport to downtown depending on which Taxi company and what time of the day/night.
+- Taxis are plentiful but the prices are very steep, ranging from NOK 500-1600 from the airport to downtown depending on which taxi company and what time of the day/night.

 Should your flight arrive at Torp Airport in Sandefjord rather than Gardermoen, expect an hour and a half in a shuttle bus before you reach Oslo.
 Using the airport bus from Torp, you will arrive at the Oslo Central Station, where you easily will find subway, bus and tram lines for further transportation.